WiFi Extender vs. Mesh Network: What's the Difference?

-If moving the router did not work, or if moving the router is not practical, check if your router needs to be upgraded.
-Older routers are more susceptible to signal interference, slower speeds, and shorter ranges.
-New routers, especially those with the newest WiFi technology (WiFi 5 and WiFi 6), have better range capabilities and can support faster speeds.
+If moving your router did not work, or if moving the router is not practical, check if your router needs to be upgraded.
+Older routers are more susceptible to signal interference, slower speeds, and smaller coverage.
+New routers, especially those with the newest WiFi standards (WiFi 5 and WiFi 6), have better range capabilities and can support faster speeds.

-If your router is up to date and in the best possible location, we recommend analyzing your WiFi network.
+If your router is up to date and in the best possible location, we recommend analyzing your WiFi network coverage.
 Doing so will show you which areas have little to no signal.
-Based on the results you will be able to choose between a WiFi mesh network or WiFi extender.
+Based on the results you’ll be able to choose between a WiFi mesh network or WiFi extender.

 The best and most accurate way of measuring your wireless signal strength is using decibel milliwatts (dBm) or testing your internet's download speeds, not by the WiFi logo on your phone.